kunal768/IET-Makeathon-Smart-Farm-Industrial-IOT/README.md

 ### Special Feature
-Machine Learning Based Crop production system Determines production of crop based on Region , Crop Type and other factors Used [District-wise, season-wise crop production statistics](https://data.gov.in/catalog/district-wise-season-wise-crop-production-statistics) from [data.gov.in](https://data.gov.in/)
+Machine Learning Based Crop production system Determines production of crop based on Region , Crop Type and other factors<br>
+Used [District-wise, season-wise crop production statistics](https://data.gov.in/catalog/district-wise-season-wise-crop-production-statistics) from [data.gov.in](https://data.gov.in/)

 ### Links